 Transporting prisoners is an inherently dangerous responsibility.
 Ensuring the safety of officers, prisoners, and the general public requires that the transporting officer must not assume that someone else has searched a prisoner or a transport vehicle.
-All prisoners, regardless of sex, age, race, perceived threat, or the nature of the offense committed, shall at a minimum, be checked for weapons and contraband prior to being transported.
-In addition, all transport vehicles shall be searched by the transport officer prior to and immediately after a prisoner transport in order to mitigate the risk to officers of prisoners escaping, gaining access to dangerous items or having an opportunity to destroy potential evidence.
+All prisoners, regardless of sex, age, race, perceived threat, or the nature of the offense committed shall be searched for weapons and contraband prior to being transported.
+In addition, all transport vehicles shall be searched by the transport officer prior to and immediately after a prisoner transport in order to mitigate the risk to officers of prisoners escaping, gaining access to dangerous items, or having an opportunity to destroy potential evidence.